antonlahtinen/memory_card_game/README.md

 # MEMORY GAME

-The game was made by me with Windows Forms app in Visual Studio using C#
+The game was made by group of three students (3) with Windows Forms app in Visual Studio using C#

 # HOW TO PLAY?